 The business of the Company is subject to a variety of risks and uncertainties.
 Investment in Common Shares should be considered highly speculative and involves a high degree of risk due to the nature of the Company's business and the present stage of development, production and exploration and the location of its properties in Colombia.
-Readers should carefully consider the risks disclosed in the MD&A related to the audited consolidated financial statements for the year ended December 31, 2021 and the Annual Information Form for the year ended December 31, 2021.
-Those risk factors are not a definitive list of all risk factors associated with an investment in the Company or relating to the Company's operations and any of these risk elements could have a material adverse effect on the business of the Company.
+Readers should carefully consider the risks disclosed in this MD&A, the audited consolidated financial statements for the year ended December 31, 2022, and the 2022 Annual Information Form.
+These risk factors are not a definitive list of all risk factors associated with an investment in the Company or relating to the Company's operations and any of these risk elements could have a material adverse effect on the business of the Company.